-- 82. (1) A material transfer agreement must- - (a) be in a prescribed format; - (b) determine- - (i) particulars of the provider, exporter and recipient of the indigenous biological resources; - (ii) the type of indigenous biological resources to be exported; - (iii) the area or source from which the indigenous biological resources are to be collected, obtained or provided; - (iv) the quantity of indigenous biological resources that are to be exported; (v) the purpose for which such indigenous biological resources are to be - exported; and - (vi) the present potential uses of the indigenous biological resources; and - (c) conditions under which the recipient may provide any such indigenous biological resources, or their progeny, to a third party. - (2) A material transfer agreement - - (a) must be submitted to the Minister for approval; and - (b) does not take effect unless approved by the Minister.
+- 84. (1) A material transfer agreement must- - (a) be in a prescribed format; - (b) specify- - (i) particulars of the provider, and the exporter or recipient, of the indigenous biological resources; - (ii) the type of indigenous biological resources to be provided or to be given access to; - (iii) the area or source from which the indigenous biological resources are to be collected, obtained or provided; - (iv) the quantity of indigenous biological resources that is to be provided, collected, obtained or exported; - (v) the purpose for which such indigenous biological resources are to be exported; - (vi) the present potential uses of the indigenous biological resources; and

+- (vii) conditions under which the recipient may provide any such indigenous biological resources, or their progeny, to a third party. - (2) A material transfer agreement or any amendment to such an agreement - - (a) must be submitted to the Minister for approval; and - (b) does not take effect unless approved by the Minister.